 - 3.5.1.
-If the membership fee or association fee is not paid on time, all rights of the member(s) are immediately suspended. - 3.5.2.
-Members who do not adhere to the Statutes, Sports Regulations or Regulations of the ISB can be excluded from the ISB.
-In the same way, member clubs can be excluded, or sub-associations of the ISB can be declared to be dissolved by the Presidium or the Directorate. - 3.5.3.
-In the event of grossly negligent behaviour, behaviour detrimental to the Association, gross violations of decency or wilful disregard of the Statutes, Sports Regulations or provisions of the ISB, a dishonourable exclusion from the ISB may be pronounced by the Presidium, depriving the member of personal honour and all titles received. - 3.5.4.
-Functionaries who are guilty of dishonourable behaviour or manipulation shall be suspended in accordance with 3.5.3. - 3.5.5.
+If the membership fee or association fee is not paid on time, all rights of the member(s) are suspended immediately. - 3.5.2.
+Members who do not adhere the statutes, sports regulations or regulations of the ISB can be excluded from the ISB.
+In the same way, associated clubs can be excluded, or sub-associations of the ISB can be declared to be dissolved by the Presidium or the Directorate. - 3.5.3.
+In the event of grossly negligent behavior, behavior detrimental to the association, gross violations of decency or willful disregard of the statutes, sports regulations or provisions of the ISB, a dishonorable exclusion from the ISB may be pronounced by the presidium, depriving the member of personal honor and all titles received. - 3.5.4.
+Functionaries who are guilty of dishonorable behavior or manipulation shall be suspended in accordance with 3.5.3. - 3.5.5.
 Anyone who asks for, accepts, promises or allows an unlawful advantage for himself or a third person to be given, or allows such an advantage to be given, or fails to immediately report an attempt to do so in writing to the responsible superior, shall be punished in the same way. - 3.5.6.
 Minor violations may result in disqualification from an event, a ban from the competition, or a ban for up to 24 months.